 The NTNU SmallSat Mission will primarily be a science-oriented technology demonstrator.
 It will enable low-cost & high-performance hyperspectral imaging and autonomous onboard processing that fulfill science requirements in ocean color remote sensing and oceanography.
-NTNU SmallSat is prospected to be the first SmallSat developed at NTNU with launch planned for 2020.
+NTNU SmallSat is prospected to be the first SmallSat developed at NTNU with launch planned for Q4 2019 followed by a second mission due in Q3 2020.
 Furthermore, vision of a constellation of remote-sensing focused SmallSat will constitute a space-asset platform added to the multi-agent architecture of UAVs, USVs, AUVs and buoys that have similar ocean characterization objectives.